-Von Furstenberg incorporates tax effects by including tax variables explicitly as regressors.
-However, as with the neoclassical theory, the simple version of the q theory of investment can be augmented to derive a tax-corrected measure that takes full account of taxes and credits.
-Summers (1981a), in a paper discussed in Romer's Section 9.6, develops a tax-adjusted q that has been used in many investment studies, incorporating the effects of investment tax credits, taxes on corporate profits, capital gains, and dividends, and the tax treatment of depreciation expenses.
+ry of investment can be augmented to derive a tax-corrected measure that takes full account of taxes and credits.
+Summers (1981), in a paper discussed in Romer's Section 9.6, develops a tax-adjusted q that has been used in many investment studies, incorporating the effects of investment tax credits, taxes on corporate profits, capital gains, and dividends, and the tax treatment of depreciation expenses.
 The tax-adjusted version of q - 1 is usually denoted by Q. Because one is subtracted in the calculation of Q, a value of Q = 0 corresponds to q = 1 and zero desired net investment.

-Summers compares regressions of I/K on an uncorrected q - 1 with those on Q for a 1948-78 annual sample.40 He finds that Q explains fluctuations in investment slightly better than q - 1 and that when both are included together in a regression, the estimated coefficient on q - 1 becomes slightly negative and insignificantly different from zero while the coefficient on Q remains significantly positive and essentially unchanged by the addition of q - 1 to the regression.
+Summers compares regressions of I/K on an uncorrected q - 1 with those on Q for a 1948-78 annual sample.39 He finds that Q explains fluctuations in investment slightly better than q - 1 and that when both are included together in a regression, the estimated coefficient on q - 1 becomes slightly negative and insignificantly different from zero while the coefficient on Q remains significantly positive and essentially unchanged by the addition of q - 1 to the regression.
 However, the magnitude of the estimated coefficients on Q are even smaller than those for q - 1.
 When he includes a lagged value of Q as well as the current value, the sum of the coefficients is 0.025, corresponding to $\alpha = 40$.

 To summarize, the empirical support for the q model of investment is quite thin.
 Although q is usually found to have a significant positive effect on investment, the coefficients are so small that the implied lag lengths and adjustment costs are unrealistic.
-Shapiro (1986b, 531) argues that large estimates of adjustment costs are inevitable given the amount of variation in stock prices relative to investment: "The stock market is much more variable than investment.
+Shapiro (1986) argues that large estimates of adjustment costs are inevitable given the amount of variation in stock prices relative to investment: "The stock market is much more variable than investment.
 The q theory ... would have investment respond to all of these changes except for adjustment costs.
 Therefore, estimated adjustment costs must be very high to rationalize the relatively small response of investment to changes in the stock market."